 We managed to unearth a gallon of red paint that we had bought for our bedroom when we moved in.
 We way overestimated the amount of paint we’d need for that room and had a whole gallon left over.
 And since free beats $40 for new paint that we might not even like, we decided that the office would be red.

-We enlisted the kids to help us move everything out of the playroom, and we relocated the doll toys to Caroline’s room and the kitchen to the basement.
-While I organized toys and rearranged Caroline’s room and put the kids to bed, my husband started paint prep.
+We enlisted the kids to help us move everything out of the playroom, and we relocated the doll toys to C’s room and the kitchen to the basement.
+While I organized toys and rearranged C’s room and put the kids to bed, my husband started paint prep.